 Early in the film, Dick opines, “There’s two kinda laws... one for the rich and one for the poor.”
 Ironically, that imbalance of justice might’ve come to serve Robert Blake later in life, but we won’t offer any opinions.

 The movie was nominated for four Oscars including Best Director and Best Cinematography for Conrad Hall’s stark black and white work.
 It stands as a haunting piece that is recommended viewing for anyone who plans to see “Capote.”
-The two films work well together, and that’s a compliment to both.
+The two films work well together

 But Truman Capote will always be most remembered for “Breakfast at Tiffany’s” and “In Cold Blood,” two disparate works that display the flip sides of a man of intense contradictions: The celebrated, fabulous Holly Golightly who achieved acclaim and conquered the New York Social Scene while never fully exorcising the Perry Smith in him, the angry small town boy with the troubled past, the outsider who felt the world just didn’t understand him.